plumpmonkey/CNS_HTML_Injection/README.md

 ## Examples
 ### 1) Simple HTML Injection
-Click the "Click to enter your name" button and insert a XSS test alert script.
+Click the "Click to enter your name" button and insert some simple HTML tags.

 ```
-<script>alert("XSS Test")</script>
+<h1>Plumpmonkey</h1>
 ```

 ### 2) Defacement of the page